impulse-cloud/pyliquidplanner/README.md

 ## Installation

-At present, the library is not available in PyPI but can be installed from GitHub:
+The library is available on PyPI and can be installed with either pip or easy_install:

 ```
-pip install git+git://github.com/impulse-cloud/pyliquidplanner.git
+pip install pyliquidplanner
 ```

-Alternatively, if you don't have Git installed:
+Alternatively, if you'd like to install the latest from source:

 ```
 pip install --upgrade https://github.com/impulse-cloud/pyliquidplanner/tarball/master